arsemi337/IT-Conference-2022/README.md

   }
 ]
 ```
-* GET: /lectures/pathsInterest - returns a list of learning paths alongside the percentage of registrations for each path
+* GET: /lectures/pathsInterest - returns a list of learning paths alongside the percentage of registrations for each path.
+The list is sorted starting from the path with the highest interest percentage.
+Sample response to a request **localhost:{hostport}/lectures/pathsInterest**:
 ```json
 [
   {